OreCruncher/DynamicSurroundings/README.md

 </ul>

 ###Sounds
-Note that the sounds provided with Dynamic Surroundings are from the public domain or have Creative Common restrictions.
+The sounds provided with Dynamic Surroundings are from the public domain or have Creative Common restrictions.
 These restrictions may impact whether LPs can be monetized on the various streaming services.